RetroDECK/ES-DE/INSTALL.md

 cmake -DGLES=on .
 make
 ```
 The GLES renderer is quite limited as there is no shader support for it, so ES-DE will definitely not look as pretty as when using the default OpenGL renderer.
-When building on a Raspberry Pi, the GLES renderer will be automatically selected.
+This option is basically deprecated as the releases for all supported platforms are built using the desktop OpenGL renderer (including the Raspberry Pi).

 Running multiple compile jobs in parallel is a good thing as it speeds up the build time a lot (scaling almost linearly).
 Here's an example telling make to run 6 parallel jobs: